Mexican man wins case against Cartier after buying $13,000 earrings online for $13

 Upon clicking to purchase the earrings, Villarreal unwittingly kicked off a monthslong dispute with the luxury retailer that even drew interest from public figures.

-Initially, Cartier tried to cancel the order together, and compensate Villarreal with a bottle of champagne and leather accessory to apologize for the inconvenience it had caused, according to reporting from Agence France Presse.
-But Villarreal deemed the offer unsatisfactory, and instead raised the case with Mexico's federal consumer protection agency, which sided with him.
+Initially, Cartier tried to cancel the order altogether and compensate Villarreal with a bottle of champagne and leather accessory to apologize for the inconvenience it had caused, according to reporting from Agence France Presse.
+But Villarreal deemed the offer unsatisfactory, and instead raised the case with Mexico's federal consumer protection agency.

-Last week, the French jeweler accepted the consumer agency's ruling.
+Villareal told the New York Times that Cartier had informed him it had fulfilled his order.
 "War is over.
-Cartier is complying," Villarreal said in an April 22 post.
+Cartier is complying," he said in an April 22 post.

 Cartier did not immediately respond to CBS MoneyWatch's request for comment.
 Mexico's federal consumer protection agency also did not immediately respond to a request for comment.